JoseAVallejo12/printf/README.md

 _Jose Vallejo Contreras & Carlos Barros Amador_

 ## Synopsis
-"This is a simple implementation of printf function that formats and prints data
+This is a simple implementation of printf function that formats and prints data

 ## Description
-*The _printf() function produces output according to a format which is described below.
+The _printf() function produces output according to a format which is described below.
 This function write its output to the stdout, the standard output stream.
 Returns the count of printed characters when the function is successful and -1 when the function fails.

-*The available convertion specifiers are:
+The available convertion specifiers are:

 * %c: Prints a single character.
 * %s: Prints a string of characters.